davidrasm/opt-sampling-mdp/README.md

 - **struct_coal_mdp.py** implements the structured coalescent MDP to optimize sampling to estimate migration rates between sub-populations.

 Each MDP model contains high-level functions for optimizing sampling strategies using dynamic programming, including:
-- An **eval_policy()** function to compute the long-term expected reward or value of a given sampling policy using a policy iteration algorithm.
+- An **iter_eval_policy()** function to compute the long-term expected reward or value of a given sampling policy using an iterative policy evaluation algorithm.
 - An **opt_policy()** function to optimize sampling policies using a value iteration algorithm.
+- a **q_value()** to compute expected value (q-value) of a given state-action pair under a policy
 - A **brute_force()** function to perform a brute force search over policy space to find an optimal policy through Monte Carlo simulations of the MDP.

+Likelihood functions are also provided for maximum likelihood parameter estimation:
+- **exp_coal_like.py** computes the likelihood of a tree under the exponential growth coalescent model of Kuhner et al. (Genetics, 1998)
+- **struct_coal_like.py** computes the likelihood of a tree under the approximations to the structured coalescent model in Volz (Genetics, 2012) and Müller et al. (MBE, 2017).

 Note: environment.yml can be used to create a conda or mamba environment with tskit and other required packages installed:
 ```